Chiral spin liquid instability of the Kitaev honeycomb model with crystallographic defects

 Aligned (i.e.\ matching) $\mu^z_r$ produce lower energy, implying $J$ is ferromagnetic in $\mu^z$.
 As shown in Fig.~\ref{fig3}, the approximately power law form of $J(r)$ is found to give an excellent fit to the numerical data.
 The exponent $\gamma\approx 2.7$ becomes equal to exactly $\gamma_0= 3$ for continuum Dirac fermions in the limit of dilute defects $n_d\rightarrow 0$ where it controls the RKKY interactions \cite{kogan_rkky_2011}.
 The small Dirac mass of order $n_d$ generates a decay length which is much larger than the typical defect separation $n_d^{-1/2}$, enabling the gapless power law form to persist.
 The nonzero $n_d$ can then suppress \footnote{The observation that $\gamma$ is suppressed rather than enhanced can be interpreted by considering the graphene $r^{-3}$ RKKY as arising from the energy or equivalently $k$ integral of the $r^{-2}$ spin LDOS for energies near the Dirac point \cite{liu_magnetic_2009}.
 Smoothly cutting off this $k$ integral by $n_d^{1/2}$ can produce an approximate $r^{-\gamma}$ form with $2<\gamma<3$.} the effective $\gamma$, producing a longer range interaction, as shown in Fig.~\ref{fig3}(b).

 \paragraph{\textit{Finite temperature instability --- }}

 This long range emergent ferromagnetic interaction between the fluctuating $\mu^z_r$ mass terms produces dramatic effects.
-Finite densities of SW defects drives a phase transition to the chiral spin liquid via spontaneous time-reversal symmetry breaking.
-This phase transition in the Ising model universality class has an order parameter consisting of SSC or equivalently of electronic orbital magnetization.
+Finite densities of SW defects drive a phase transition of spontaneous time-reversal symmetry breaking associated with aligned $\mu^z_r$ chiralities, leading to a chiral spin liquid ground state.
+The symmetry breaking transition has an order parameter given by net chirality and measurable by SSC or electronic orbital magnetization.
+In other words, the fluctuating spins produce nonzero average expectation value for SSC at temperatures $T<T_c$.
 The ensuing chiral QSL phase also exhibits fractionaliztion, which as always in 2D is sharply defined in terms of Wilson loops only at $T=0$ but nevertheless has visible consequences at finite $T$.
-Note that the $Z_2 \times Z_2$ rotation symmetry of Kitaev Hamiltonians is sufficient to distinguish this phase from conventional spin ferromagnets $\langle \vec{S} \rangle \neq 0$.
+In the present case one such consequence is the chirality associated with lattice defects.
+Note that the $Z_2 \times Z_2$ spin rotation symmetry of Kitaev Hamiltonians is sufficient to distinguish this phase from conventional spin ferromagnets with $\langle \vec{S} \rangle \neq 0$.
 The present case produces orbital, but not spin, electronic magnetization.